Every Second Counts (book)

 Every Second Counts is a 2003 autobiography by cyclist Lance Armstrong written in collaboration with sports writer and columnist Sally Jenkins.
 It is a follow-up to Armstrong's It's Not About the Bike: My Journey Back to Life which was also written with Sally Jenkins.
 The narrative begins from after Armstrong's first Tour de France win in 1999 and continues up until his fifth win in 2003.

-Following investigations into doping allegations against him, Armstrong was stripped of all his seven Tour titles on October 22, 2012.
-In Jan 2013, he confessed that some of the allegations were true.
-In light of Armstrong's confession, the passages about doping in the book are doubtful.
-In Every Second Counts, Armstrong shares more details of his life story, including four more Tour de France wins, an Olympic medal, and the births of his twin daughters, as well as his thoughts on training, competing, winning, doping and failure.
-He also recounts the work done for the Livestrong Foundation he set up following his recovery from cancer.
+The authenticity of the tale and Armstrong's anti-doping stance described in the work was challenged by a report from USADA in 2012, and in 2013 Armstrong confessed that he had used doping in that period.